Supporting Black business excellence

 “There’s never been such a great opportunity for diverse businesses as there is right now.
 [Recent events] have made Fortune 500 companies a lot more proactive around supporting diverse businesses.”

 —Frederick Royall III, Managing Director and National Head of Diverse Businesses at JPMorgan Chase Commercial Banking

-- Advancing Black Entrepreneurs: The power of capital (webinar)
+- Advancing Black Entrepreneurs session 2: The power of capital (webinar)

 - Sustainable food, from thin air (article)